chocolatey/choco-wiki/How-To-Host-Feed.md

 * [Artifactory](http://www.jfrog.com/open-source/) - see [Artifactory NuGet Repositories](http://www.jfrog.com/confluence/display/RTF/NuGet+Repositories)
 * [TeamCity](https://www.jetbrains.com/teamcity/) has a built in Simple Nuget Server

+If you don't want to host on Windows you have only these options (from least advanced to most advanced):
+* CIFS share (commonly known as an UNC share)
+* Java Simple Servers - [one from Team City](http://blog.jetbrains.com/teamcity/2011/12/setting-up-teamcity-as-a-native-nuget-server/)) and [JNuGet](https://bitbucket.org/aristar/jnuget/wiki/Home)
+* TeamCity
+* Artifactory

 ## Local Folder / UNC Share
 Perhaps the easiest to set up and recommended for testing quick and dirty scenarios, local folder is easily a strong point when you need a quick source for packages.